Patrick Hockey “Kakadu Jabiru” (detail) c.1990 | Private Collection, Sydney

 Wegger

-Jason’s works explore the tensions and struggles of contemporary life and culture and presents complex narratives of isolation and dystopia.
+Jason Wegger was born in Cairns where he continues to live and work.
+Through digital media and graphite drawings he explores the tensions and struggles of contemporary life and culture and presents complex narratives of isolation and dystopia.